jlburky/linux-config/README.md

 $ dconf load /org/cinnamon/desktop/keybindings/ < keybindings.dconf
 ```

+## Directories
+* `home` - place files in here that can be directly linked to the user's home directory.

 ## Files
 * `home/.bashrc` - my bash configurations.
 * `home/.config/nvim/init.vim` - initialization file to configure Nvim to use